With classes for both beginner and experienced dancers, adult students can get in shape and build confidence in a variety of dance styles.

-New students learn the fundamentals of ballet, tap, and jazz in fun, age-appropriate programs that focus on establishing a strong foundation.
+New students learn the fundamentals of ballet, tap, and jazz in engaging, age-appropriate programs that focus on establishing a strong foundation.

 From late beginner through intermediate and advanced levels, students develop technique and artistry as they progress with Springs Dance.

-Helping preschoolers build a love for dance in a parent-assisted program that emphasizes learning classroom skills and having fun
+Helping preschoolers build a love for dance in a preparatory program that emphasizes learning classroom skills and having fun.

 Springs Dance is proud to be home to Mountain Shadows Aerial Silks, a progressive program for adults, teens, and kids.

-More than just a dance studio, Springs Dance students build character and leadership skill alongside dance technique in a unique program
+More than just a dance studio, Springs Dance students build character and leadership skill alongside dance technique in a unique leadership training program.

 "The best part is how supportive and encouraging all the teachers have been.
 It’s really been a real confidence booster!
 I have grown in ways I never expected.
 It’s really helped me to come out of my shell!
 I love the staff: I’ve never met more encouraging people in my life.
 That has definitely kept me coming back.” -Larissa Mulholland, adult student and mother of 3 students

-In the Springs Dance Fundamentals program, new dancers ages 6 to 15 learn the dance technique, terminology, and skills that provide a strong foundation for future learning.
+In the Springs Dance Fundamentals program, new dancers ages 5 to 15 learn the dance technique, terminology, and skills that provide a strong foundation for future learning.
 Classes are a combination of ballet, tap, and jazz.
-Click below to get started with a two week trial that includes an intro lesson and free dance shoes!
+Click below to get started with a two-week trial that includes an intro lesson and free dance shoes!

 Ballet is the foundation of dance training.
 Students develop strength, coordination, flexibility, and balance by practicing ballet.
 All dance styles will refer to ballet technique and terminology.
 Fundamentals classes devote 50% of their instructional time to ballet training.